jeetsukumaran/DendroPy/doc/source/tutorial/treestats.rst

     :func:`~dendropy.reconcile.reconciliation_discordance`
         Given two |Tree| objects *sharing the same leaf-set*, this returns the number of deep coalescences resulting from fitting the first tree (e.g., a gene tree) to the second (e.g., a species tree).
 This is based on the algorithm described `Goodman, et al. <bioinformatics.oxfordjournals.org/cgi/reprint/14/9/819.pdf>`_ (Goodman, et al., 1979.
 Fitting the gene lineage into its species lineage,a parsimony strategy illustrated by cladograms constructed from globin sequences.
 Syst.
 Zool.
 19: 99-113).

+    .. versionchanged:: 3.3.0
+        Renamed and moved to :mod:`~dendropy.reconcile` module.

     :func:`~dendropy.reconcile.monophyletic_partition_discordance`
         Given a |Tree| object as the first argument, and a list of lists of
         |Taxon| objects representing the expected monophyletic partitioning of the |TaxonSet| of the |Tree| as the second argument, this returns the number of deep coalescences found in the relationships implied by the |Tree| object, conditional on the taxon groupings given by the second argument.
 This statistic corresponds to the Slatkin and Maddison (1989) **s** statistic, as described `here <http://mesquiteproject.org/Mesquite_Folder/docs/mesquite/popGen/popGen.html#s>`_.

+    .. versionchanged:: 3.3.0
+        Renamed and moved to :mod:`~dendropy.reconcile` module.

 Majority-Rule Consensus Tree from a Collection of Trees
 =======================================================